Online Terms and Conditions

 3.1 Below, we set out how a legally binding contract between you and us is made.

-3.2 You place an order on the site by visiting the page of the goods you want to buy, click Buy Now and Add to Basket.
+3.2 You place an order for our spares products on the site by visiting the page of the goods you want to buy, click Add to Basket.
 You can then visit the checkout and click Submit Order and enter your delivery details.
 You do not need to register.
 Click on Proceed and then agree to the T&C’s before clicking “Confirm and Pay”.
 You will be then taken to our payment system (operated by Paypal) and you can either use your Paypal account or pay by Credit or Debit Card.
 Please read and check your order carefully before submitting it.
 However, if you need to correct any errors you can do so before submitting it to us.

 3.2.1 When you place your order at the end of the online checkout process (eg when you click on the Pay Now button), we will acknowledge it by email.
 This acknowledgement does not, however, mean that your order has been accepted.